 Housing costs in Oxnard are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 When you are in Oxnard, you'll notice that it is more blue-collar than most other communities in America.
-37.87% of Oxnard’s employed work in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Oxnard is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxnard who work in farm management occupations (12.97%), office and administrative support (11.81%), and sales jobs (9.24%).
+37.87% of Oxnard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Oxnard is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Oxnard who work in office and administrative support (11.79%), farm management occupations (11.42%), and sales jobs (7.60%).

 The per capita income in Oxnard in 2018 was $24,688, which is lower middle income relative to California and the nation.
 This equates to an annual income of $98,752 for a family of four.
 However, Oxnard contains both very wealthy and poor people as well.